mannibis/NotifyPlex/README.md

 `chmod +x NotifyPlex.py`

+* **NOTE:** Making the script executable may register as a change to the file and prevent you from performing updates via `git pull`.
+You can tell git to ignore file mode changes by doing `git config core.fileMode false`

 * Set permissions on NotifyPlex folder inside scripts directory.
 Script should have write privileges in order to store auth token

 * Configure variables within NZBGet Web UI